object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

     :sorted:

     breakpoint
-        A line of code at which the debugger is instructed to stop.
-The debugger will stop every time the breakpoint is executed.
+        A line of code or an event, such as an untrapped exception, at which the debugger is instructed to stop.
+The debugger will stop every time the breakpoint is encountered.

     debugger
         A piece of software which enables an interactive Python command